-Users: In order to manage workflow permissions, you must be an Administrator or a Full Member who has been given ‘edit’ permission by your Administrator.
+Users: In order to manage Workflow permissions, you must be an Administrator or a Member who has been given ‘edit’ permission by your Administrator.

-Start in your Library and click the three dots next to your workflow’s name (or click its name) to open the right-hand menu.
+Start in your Library and click the three dots next to your Workflow’s name to open the dropdown menu.
 From there click “Share“.

-The pop-up window opens on the “Permissions” tab by default.
+When the pop-up window opens click on the ‘Permissions’ tab.

 To invite a new user or group, type their email address or name in the provided field and click their name to add them, as shown below.
 If they are a new user in your organization, click “Invite” to send an invite to them via email.

-If you move your workflows into a folder, note that the “All members” group is added to each new folder you create by default.
-This means that all your members can see the workflows in that folder unless you remove that group.
+If you move your Workflows into a folder, note that the “All Organization” group is added to each new folder you create by default.
+This means that all your members can see the Workflows in that folder unless you remove that group.